krxdev-kaan/AqHax-CSGO/README.md

 This hack supports an IOS App to be used wirelessly from your IOS Devices !
 App is made by me and you can find it right here [CSGOHackGUI](https://github.com/krxdev-kaan/CSGOHackGUI/).

 The full release of the hack is expected to be available in one week.

-But you can launch the hack in visual studio right now and it'll work just fine.
+## Download & Setup
+Just download the exe from [Releases](https://github.com/krxdev-kaan/AqHax-CSGO/releases) and launch it up.
+When an update is available it will automatically prompt you to update :)

 ## Why did the project take so long ?

 So guys i was very discouraged with this project and archieved it a long time ago because i literally had no time to work on it.
 But now thanks to the Corona Virus i finally have time to start and finish this project once and for all.

+EDIT: Project has reached it's initial release you can go ahead and download :)

-## Roadmap
+## Release Roadmap ( COMPLETE )
 - [x] Make and implement "Visuals" tab. [ Estimated Time: 24-26 May ]
 - [x] Make and implement "Aim" tab.     [ Estimated Time: 26-28 May ]
 - [x] Make and implement "Misc" tab.    [ Estimated Time: 28-30 May ]
-- [ ] Make and implement "Settings" tab.[ Estimated Time: 30-01 May-Jun ]
+- [x] Make and implement "Settings" tab.[ Estimated Time: 30-01 May-Jun ]

-And of course this roadmap is just the core functionalities such as (other goals are down below "*Planned Features*")
-  - Wall-Hack and effects
-  - Render Color Changing
-  - Radar
-  - Aim Hack with adjusments
-  - Trigger-Bot
-  - Bunny-Hop
-  - Anti-Flash

 # Planned Features
   - [x] An IOS UI to control the hack during a game using an IOS device.
 (IOS App already complete)